 Congratulations to the 2015-2016 DIBS Research Incubator Award Winners

-Eight interdisciplinary research teams at Duke have been selected to receive the 2015-2016 Duke Institute for Brain Sciences Research Incubator Awards (five new awards and three continuation awards).
+Ten interdisciplinary research teams at Duke have been selected to receive the 2015-2016 Duke Institute for Brain Sciences Research Incubator Awards (five new awards and five continuation awards).
 The Research Incubator Awards program is designed to encourage innovative approaches to problems of brain function that transcend the boundaries of traditional disciplines.
 The award provides seed funding for collaborative research projects that will lead to a better understanding of brain function and translate into innovative solutions for health and society.

 2015-2016 New Awards:

 - Optimized Temporal Patterns of Spinal Cord Stimulation to Treat Chronic Pain

 Investigators: Warren Grill (Biomedical Engineering), Ru-Rong Ji (Anesthesiology), Nandan Lad (Surgery)